QuantEcon/lecture-source-py/source/rst/arellano.rst

 * For selling :math:`-B'` units of next period goods the seller earns :math:`- q B'` of today's goods

-    * if :math:`B' < 0`, then :math:`-q B'` units of the goods are received in the current period, for a promise to repay :math:`-B'` units next period
+    * if :math:`B' < 0`, then :math:`-q B'` units of the good are received in the current period, for a promise to repay :math:`-B'` units next period

     * there is an equilibrium  price function :math:`q(B', y)` that makes :math:`q` depend on both :math:`B'` and :math:`y`